-A student returning from a leave of absence should notify, in writing, his/her/their faculty advisor and the ABSN Program Assistant Dean at least ninety days prior to the beginning of the semester in which he/she/they intend/s to return.
+Students returning from a leave of absence should notify, in writing, their faculty advisor and the Assistant Dean of the DNP Program at least ninety days prior to the beginning of the semester in which they intend to return.
 The purpose of this contact is to make sure that registration and re-entry into courses will proceed smoothly.